Nursing Program – AASN

 Students who are denied admission to the nursing program are informed and assisted to explore other career options or may reapply during the next application cycle.
 Applications of those not admitted are not retained.

 Transfer students https://www.udc.edu/admissions/transfer-student-admissions/ from other colleges/universities must be in good academic standing, not on academic probation, not academically or administratively dismissed, and not barred from continuing enrollment in the nursing program(s) at previous institution(s).
 Students must submit Official transcripts for all colleges (except UDC).
 Transfer students from other institutions must be enrolled in UDC for at least one semester and an earned 3.0 GPA, and meet all criteria for admission and general education courses to be considered for progression into clinical courses.
-Science courses can be no older than seven years and credit by examination can be used to validate prior learning for selected courses.
+Science courses can be no older than five years and credit by examination can be used to validate prior learning for selected courses.

 Validation, Articulation and Credit by Examination